Adding SQL server

 Steps to add a SQL Server

-- Navigate to Settings > Configuration > Manage Application Sources.
+- Navigate to Settings > Log Source Configuration > Database Audit.

-- In the Application Source Management page, click + Add SQL Server Instance.
+- In the Database Management page, click + Add SQL Server Instance.
 The SQL server instances are automatically discovered and listed out.

 - Select the SQL Server instance(s) you wish to monitor and click Next.
 You will be taken to the Credential Configuration page and prompted to enter valid credentials.